Emurasoft/emurasoft.github.io/en/dlg/properties/outline/index.md

 The **Outline** page allows you to set properties related to Outline.

-## Display Outline as guide checkbox
+## Display outline as a guide checkbox

 If this is checked, EmEditor displays the outlining as a guide on the left side of the editor.
-This checkbox is enabled only if the **Toggle Outline Guide per configuration** checkbox is checked in the [**Outline** page](../../customize/outline/index) of the Customize dialog box.
+This checkbox is enabled only if the **Toggle outline guide per configuration** checkbox is checked in the [**Outline** page](../../customize/outline/index) of the Customize dialog box.

-## Display Outline as custom bar checkbox
+## Display outline as custom bar checkbox

 If this is checked, EmEditor displays the outlining in a custom bar.
-This checkbox is enabled only if the **Toggle Outline Bar per configuration** checkbox is checked in the
-[**Outline** page](../../customize/outline/index) of the Customize dialog box.
+This checkbox is enabled only if the **Toggle outline bar per configuration** checkbox is checked in the [**Outline** page](../../customize/outline/index) of the Customize dialog box.

 ## Max level drop-down list box